born2net/BackSteroids/README.md

 # BackSteroids
 A solid Mobile App architecture for AppGyver's Steroids framework that's powered by Backbone + Steroids (BackSteroids)

-AppGyver’s Steroids framework is built on top of the very popular open source Apache Cordova frame work which allows anyone to build a professional, cross OS mobile App (iOS, Android, Windows phone etc..)  using CSS, HTML and JavaScript.
+AppGyver’s Steroids framework is built on top of the very popular open source Apache Cordova frame work which allows anyone to build a professional, cross OS mobile Apps (iOS, Android, Windows phone etc..)  using CSS, HTML and JavaScript.
-AppGyver’s add a layer of Native UIs so you get awesome native performance and none of that HTML choppiness.
+AppGyver’s Steroids adds a layer of Native UIs so you get awesome native performance and none of that HTML choppiness.

 While AppGyver developed some application structure on top of Angular, I believe Angular is a move in the wrong direction as it mixes business logic and presentation, extremely slow (even more so on mobile) and does way way way (waaaaay) too much “magic” (good luck debugging google’s code).
-Backbone is the world's most popular JavaScript app library, is is un-opinionated and has thousands of plugins.
+Backbone on the other hand is un-opinionated, has thousands of plugins to choose from and it so happens to be the world's most popular JavaScript app library!
 <b>And so BackSteroids was born.</b>